nicholas-fedor/watchtower/docs/lifecycle-hooks.md

 ## Executing commands before and after updating

 !!! note
     These are shell commands executed with `sh`, and therefore require the container to provide the `sh` executable.

-> **DO NOTE**: If the container is not running then lifecycle hooks can not run and therefore
+> **DO NOTE**: If the container is not running, lifecycle hooks (including pre-update hooks) cannot run, as the stop phase is skipped, and the update proceeds directly to removal (if applicable) or completion.
-> the update is executed without running any lifecycle hooks.

 It is possible to execute _pre/post\-check_ and _pre/post\-update_ commands **inside** every container updated by watchtower.

 - The _pre-check_ command is executed for each container prior to every update cycle.
 - The _pre-update_ command is executed before stopping the container when an update is about to start.
 - The _post-update_ command is executed after restarting the updated container
 - The _post-check_ command is executed for each container post every update cycle.

 This feature is disabled by default.
 To enable it, you need to set the option `--enable-lifecycle-hooks` on the command line, or set the environment variable